 Sonic Sieve Shakers are often used to perform precision separations on small volume and particle size specimens as fine as 3 µm, making these shakers especially effective for powders, fine granular materials and “problem” materials.
 There are differing models available for use with 3in (76mm) or 8in (203mm) diameter sieves depending on desired sample volume.
 The 3in (76mm) sieve shaker uses woven wire or precision electroform cloth with acrylic frames while the 8in (203mm) sieve shaker uses standard metal frame sieves with woven-wire or precision electroformed cloth.

 Selecting the proper sieve shaker can be a challenging process, and it’s important to understand that not all sieve shakers are the same.
+Our video, Gilson Sieve Shakers, further explores features and capabilities of the various shakers available.

 Still have questions?
 Contact our experts at 800.444.1508.